 All applicants are encouraged to complete this tool prior to applying for 21st CCLC grant funds.
 However, this self-assessment is to be used by potential applicants internally and will not be submitted to CDE as part of the application submission or process.
 CDE will not use this completed tool as part of the review process in consideration of awarding funds to applicants.

 Available Technical Assistance

-In addition to the resources listed on the 21st CCLC webpages, CDE will be offering weekly office hours as well as regional grant-writing trainings during the time when the application is open.
+In addition to the resources listed on the 21st CCLC webpages, CDE provided the following technical assistance resources for the Cohort X grant competition.